Masters in Dementia Studies (Online MSc)

 Online Masters in Dementia Studies

-The Online MSc in Dementia Studies is developed to provide students with research based, in-depth knowledge of dementia and to how to support people living with dementia.
+The Masters in Dementia Studies is developed to provide students with research based, in-depth knowledge of dementia and to how to support people living with dementia.
 The programme is designed for professionals working in the field, as well as carers or volunteers who provide support to people with dementia.

 The Online Masters in Dementia Studies is developed to enhance the students’ understanding of multidisciplinary perspectives about dementia and the various approaches to providing support to people with dementia.
 During their study, students will have the opportunity to compare and contrast international research, address issues in dementia practice, as well as debate latest practice developments.
 Ultimately, students will enhance their knowledge and skills of the social research process and develop critical thinking to promote a reflective practice.